 Easy.
 Just contact me and I will remove your name, no questions asked.

 Often, yes.
 Contact me to briefly describe your situation so that I can best direct you to counsellors who work in that area, if applicable.
 With any referrals I make, I highly recommend that you contact each counsellor individually and interview them by phone or in-person.
-Each counselling consumer has unique needs and the right counsellor for one person may not be right for the next person.
+Each counselling client has unique needs and the right counsellor for one person may not be right for the next person.
 If you email me your referral request, I can email you back relevant links.

 Please have the person you’re concerned about waitlist themselves, or contact me, directly.
 Most people are very startled when they are contacted by a counsellor when they have not requested counselling.
 The counsellor is typically startled too!
 Typically counselling does not proceed in such situations as people understandably feel that their privacy has been violated.